fll-pigeons/gamechangers/docs/AltProgLangs.md

   * ~~Bluetooth only - can't use in competition~~
   * ~~Visual programming environment. need Scratch link to support the EV3.~~

-## Alternative Brick Operating Systems
+## C. Alternative Brick Operating Systems
 * two different approaches: replace the Lego EV3 firware with a 3rd party version or boot another O/S from SD card

 ### 3rd Party Firmware for the EV3 Brick (Flash Brick with new firmware)